citp/privacy-policy-historical/t/tr/tri/tripconnect.com.md

 ### How We Use Profile Information, Reviews, Ratings and User Names

-When you register on our site, you must enter a user name as well as your full name, email address, your zip code (US and Canadian residents) or the country in which you live.
+When you register on our site, you must enter a user name as well as your first and last names, email address, your zip code (US and Canadian residents) or the country in which you live.

-Your username, as well as the city and state or country in which you live will be displayed in reviews written by you along with the content of those reviews and the ratings you provide therein.
-You should be aware that any personally identifiable information you submit in the text of a review can be read, collected, or used by other users of the site and could be used to send you unsolicited messages.
-We are not responsible for the personally identifiable information you choose to submit in your reviews.
+Your username, as well as city and state or country in which you live will be displayed in reviews written by you along with the content of those reviews and the ratings you provide therein.
+You should be aware that any personally identifiable information you submit in the text of a review, in messages, while editing your "My Profile" page or anywhere else on the site, can be read, collected, or used by other users of the site and could be used to send you unsolicited messages.
+We are not responsible for the personally identifiable information you choose to submit in your reviews or elsewhere on the site.

 Once you have registered, you may also choose to link to other registered users of the site by inviting them to link to you via forms provided on the site.
-Your full name will only be displayed, in reviews and elsewhere on the site, to a) other users that you link directly to you (one degree of separation), b) users that are linked to a user you are linked to (two degrees of separation), c) users that belong to groups you choose to join.
-You may change how your name is displayed by visiting the [My Account](https://web.archive.org/web/20051210193157id_/http%3A//www.tripconnect.com/tripconnect/myaccount.do) page.
-Also, your reviews may indicate to other users how you are linked to them if you are not directly linked to them.
+Your first and last names will be displayed, in reviews, elsewhere on the site and in messages, to a) other users that you link directly to you (one degree of separation), b) users that are linked to a user you are linked to (two degrees of separation), c) users that belong to groups you choose to join.
+You may change how your name is displayed by visiting the [My Account](https://web.archive.org/web/20060415025116id_/http%3A//www.tripconnect.com/tripconnect/myaccount.do) page.
+Also, your reviews, your "My Profile" page and message threads in which you participate may indicate to other users how you are linked to them.

 You will be given the chance to designate certain of your reviews as accessible only to people you link to and you will also be given the chance to restrict whether users can send you comments and questions about individual reviews.
 You may change some of these designations in the My Account section of our site or by editing your reviews.
-Your user name, as well as the city and state or country in which you live, along with your reviews and places indicated by you as places you have visited, may also appear on a User Profile section of the Site accessible to other users of the site.
+Your user name, as well as the city and state or country in which you live, along with your reviews and places indicated by you as places you have visited, and also users you have linked to and groups you have joined, will also appear on your "My Profile" section of the Site accessible to other users of the site.

 ### Personal Communications Between Members